dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

 # Workflow

 Currently, the SDK is primarily oriented to build apps that work most of the time in an offline mode.
+In short, the SDK maintains a local database instance that is used to get all the work done (create forms, manage data, ...).
+From time to time, this local database instance is synchronized with the server.

+A typical workflow would be like this:

-1. Sync metadata
+1. Login
-2. Download aggregated data
+2. Sync metadata: the SDK the metadata so it is available to be used at any time.
+Metadata sync is totally user-dependent (see [Synchronization](...) for more details)
-3. Download tracker data
+3. Download data:
-4. Download event data
-5. Upload data
+4. Do the work: at this point the app is able to create the data entry forms and show some existing data.
+Then the user can edit/delete/update data.
+5. Upload data: from time to time, the work done in the local database instance is sent to the server.
+6. Sync metadata: it is recommended to sync metadata quite often to detect changes in metadata configuration.

+## Metadata synchronization

+What is synced?

+Corrupted configurations

 # Module architecture